voxpupuli/puppet-elasticsearch/CONTRIBUTING.md

 * Ruby.
   As long as you have a recent version with `bundler` available, `bundler` will install development dependencies.

+You can then install the necessary gems with:

+    make

+This will install the requisite rubygems for testing into `.vendor`.
+Note that you can purge all testing fixtures/artifacts/gems with `make clean`.

 * Docker.
+  Note that Docker is used to run tests that require a Linux container/VM - if you only need to run simple rspec/doc tests, this shouldn't be necessary.
   If you are developing on a Linux machine with a working Docker instance, this should be sufficient.
-  If you are developing on OS X, we've provided a lightweight VM to serve as a testing hypervisor that you can boot up with the following commands at the root of the repo:

-    $ vagrant up
-    $ export DOCKER_HOST=tcp://192.168.6.5:2375
+  On OS X, just use the official [Docker installation method](https://docs.docker.com/engine/installation/mac/) to get a working `docker` setup.
   Confirm that you can communicate with the Docker hypervisor with `docker version`.

-You can then install the necessary gems with:

-    make

 ## Testing